 If you get to the border and you do not have a proper rabies vaccination for your dog, you will be required (at your expense) to have your dog vaccinated against rabies within a specified period of time (usually two weeks), and provide the vaccination record to a Canadian Food Inspection Agency office.
 Also, you will be charged administrative fees of $55.00 + tax for the first animal, and $30.00 + tax for each additional animal.

-As long as your dog is healthy, you won’t need a health certificate to drive cross the border with him into Canada.
-If your dog appears to be ill, the border agents may request a health certificate from a veterinarian indicating that the dog’s condition is not contagious.
+While the Canada Border Services Agency may refer any animal presented at the border for secondary inspection by the Canadian Food Inspection Agency, as long as your dog is healthy, it’s unlikely this will happen to you.
+Healthy dogs do not need a health certificate to cross the border into Canada.
+But, if your dog appears to be ill, the border agents may request a health certificate from a veterinarian indicating that the dog’s condition is not contagious.
 If you think there could be a question about your dog’s health, it’s a good idea to visit your vet and obtain the health certificate before your trip so that you’re not held up at the border.
 Of course, dogs flying to Canada must meet the requirements of the airline on which they’ll be traveling, and most of those require a current health certificate.

 Food and Treats